Password Protect PDF on iPhone

 Documents That Need Password Protection

-Legal Contracts and Agreements
+Legal contracts and agreements

-HR and Personnel Documents
+HR and personnel files

-Client Proposals and Pricing
+Client proposals and pricing

 PDF Password Best Practices